 Let’s go over a few of the main reasons that geeks like to use GitHub, and learn some terminology along the way.

-A repository is a location where all the files for a particular project are stored, usually abbreviated to “repo.”
-Each project will have its own repo, and can be accessed by a unique URL.
+A repository (usually abbreviated to “repo”) is a location where all the files for a particular project are stored.
+Each project has its own repo, and you can access it with a unique URL.

 “Forking” is when you create a new project based off of another project that already exists.
 This is an amazing feature that vastly encourages the further development of programs and other projects.
 If you find a project on GitHub that you’d like to contribute to, you can fork the repo, make the changes you’d like, and release the revised project as a new repo.
 If the original repository that you forked to create your new project gets updated, you can easily add those updates to your current fork.

-You fork a repository, make a great revision to the project, and want it to be recognized by the original developers, maybe even included in the official project/repository.
-You can do so by creating a pull request, so the authors of the original repository can see your work, and then choose whether or not to accept it into the official project.
-Whenever you issue a pull request, GitHub provides a perfect medium for you and the project’s maintainer to communicate.
+You’ve forked a repository, made a great revision to the project, and want it to be recognized by the original developers—maybe even included in the official project/repository.
+You can do so by creating a pull request.
+The authors of the original repository can see your work, and then choose whether or not to accept it into the official project.
+Whenever you issue a pull request, GitHub provides a perfect medium for you and the main project’s maintainer to communicate.

-The social networking aspect of GitHub is probably its most powerful feature, and is what allows projects to grow more than anything else.
-Each user on GitHub has their own profile, which can act like a resume of sorts, showing your past work and contributions to other projects via pull requests.
+The social networking aspect of GitHub is probably its most powerful feature, allowing projects to grow more than just about any of the other features offered.
+Each user on GitHub has their own profile that acts like a resume of sorts, showing your past work and contributions to other projects via pull requests.

-Project revisions are able to be discussed publicly, so a mass of experts can contribute knowledge and collaborate to advance a project forward.
-Before the advent of GitHub, developers interested in contributing to a project would usually need to find some means of contacting the authors, probably by email, and then have to convince them that their contribution is legit and they can be trusted.
+Project revisions can be discussed publicly, so a mass of experts can contribute knowledge and collaborate to advance a project forward.
+Before the advent of GitHub, developers interested in contributing to a project would usually need to find some means of contacting the authors—probably by email—and then convince them that they can be trusted and their contribution is legit.

-When multiple people are collaborating on a project, it’s really hard to keep track of who changed what, and to keep track of the revisions that took place.
+When multiple people collaborate on a project, it’s hard to keep track revisions—who changed what, when, and where those files are stored.
 GitHub takes care of this problem by keeping track of all the changes that have been pushed to the repository.

 All this talk about how GitHub is ideal for programmers may have you believing that they are the only ones who will find it useful.
-Although it’s a lot less common, GitHub can actually be used for any types of files – so if you have a team that is constantly making changes to a word document, you can actually use GitHub as your version control system.
-This practice isn’t common as there are better alternatives, but keep it in mind.
+Although it’s a lot less common, you can actually use GitHub for any types of files.
+If you have a team that is constantly making changes to a word document, for example, you could use GitHub as your version control system.
+This practice isn’t common, since there are better alternatives in most cases, but it’s something to keep in mind.